Frequently Asked Questions about Divorce Mediation

 Cost.
 Mediation can be more cost-effective than traditional litigation, which can take a financial toll on families.

 Time.
 Mediation often takes less time.
-For example, a typical divorce mediation may take 2-4 months while a traditional divorce may take 9 months or longer. *Due to the pandemic, many court cases are significantly delayed.
+For example, a typical divorce mediation may take 2-4 months while a traditional divorce may take 9 months or longer.

 Control.
 In court, a judge makes the decisions for you.
 In mediation you work together to make decisions that work for your family and your child(ren).